 Reinstatement permits active NYSTRS members with ceased memberships in NYSTRS or another New York State public retirement system to reinstate to their earliest date of membership.
 If that membership was part of an earlier tier, that tier status is also reinstated.

-Required Contributions Fund contains the mandatory contributions Tiers 3-6 members make toward their retirement benefit, plus the 5% annual interest accrued on these contributions.
-Tier 3 and 4 members are required by law to contribute 3% of their salary until they have been a member for 10 years or accrue 10 years of total service credit, whichever occurs first.
+Required Contributions Fund contains the mandatory contributions Tier 3-6 members made toward their retirement benefit, plus a 5% annual interest accrued on the contributions.
+Tier 3 and 4 members were required by law to contribute 3% of their salary until they had been a member for 10 years or accrued 10 years of total service credit, whichever occurred first.
 Tier 5 members are required by law to contribute 3.5% of their salary throughout their active membership.
 Tier 6 members are required by law to contribute a percentage of their salary, ranging from 3% to 6% based on the amount of their salary, throughout their active membership.
-At retirement, these contributions help fund the member's pension and cannot be received as a separate annuity.
+At retirement, these contributions help fund the member’s pension and cannot be received as a separate annuity.
 Members who leave teaching and withdraw their membership before becoming vested (and in some limited situations after becoming vested) are eligible to receive a refund of their contributions plus the 5% annual interest accrued.

 Resource is the NYSTRS newsletter that addresses topics of interest to our retired members.
 Published three times a year, articles spotlight changes to NYSTRS benefits, new NYSTRS services and general interest items for retirees.
 Recent issues are posted on the Publications > Newsletters page.